House passes landmark gun violence legislation, sends bill to Biden

-WASHINGTON (AP) — The House sent President Joe Biden the most wide-ranging gun violence bill Congress has passed in decades on Friday, a measured compromise that at once illustrates progress on the long-intractable issue and the deep-seated partisan divide that persists.
+WASHINGTON (AP) — The House sent Pres.
+Joe Biden the most wide-ranging gun violence bill Congress has passed in decades on Friday.
+It’s a measured compromise that at once illustrates progress on the long-intractable issue and the deep-seated partisan divide that persists.

 The Democratic-led chamber approved the election-year legislation on a mostly party-line 234-193 vote, capping a spurt of action prompted by voters’ revulsion over last month’s mass shootings in New York and Texas.
 The night before, the Senate approved it by a bipartisan 65-33 margin, with 15 Republicans joining all Democrats in supporting a package that senators from both parties had crafted.

 The bill would incrementally toughen requirements for young people to buy guns, deny firearms from more domestic abusers and help local authorities temporarily take weapons from people judged to be dangerous.
-Most of its $13 billion cost would go to bolster mental health programs and for schools, which have been targeted in Newtown, Connecticut, Parkland, Florida and many other infamous massacres.
+Most of its $13 billion cost would bolster mental health programs and schools, which have been targeted in Newtown, Connecticut; Parkland, Florida; and many other infamous massacres.

+The bill would make the local juvenile records of people aged 18 to 20 available during required federal background checks when they attempt to buy guns.
+Those examinations, currently limited to three days, would last up to a maximum of 10 days to give federal and local officials time to search records.

+People convicted of domestic abuse who are current or former romantic partners of the victim would be prohibited from acquiring firearms, closing the so-called “boyfriend loophole.”
+That ban currently only applies to people married to, living with, or who have had children with the victim.

 Impossible to ignore was the juxtaposition of the week’s gun votes with a pair of jarring Supreme Court decisions on two of the nation’s most incendiary culture war issues.
 The justices on Thursday struck down a New York law that has restricted peoples’ ability to carry concealed weapons, and Friday it overturned Roe v.
 Wade, eliminating the protection for abortion that case had ensured for a half-century.